 If you were issued a government check that has expired, such as a tax refund or Treasury check, you can have the check reissued by contacting the issuing agency.
 The IRS will put a trace on a stimulus payment or tax refund check before reissuing a new check.
 Expired checks issued by the U.S. Treasury, can be reissued by mailing the check back to the IRS.
 Treasury checks typically expire one year after they are issued.

 How to Reissue an Expired Personal Check

 If the person or business you gave the payment to hasn't cashed the check within this time, and they have contacted you to request a replacement check, you can ask your bank to issue a new payment, either online or by visiting a local branch.

 Prior to replacing an expired check, contact the person you issued the check to and ask him to return it.
 This ensures the payee does not cash both the old and new check, receiving double payment.
-If you are unable to reach the payee, consider placing a stop payment on the original check at the same time you reissue a replacement check.
+If you cannot reach the payee, consider placing a stop payment on the original check while you reissue a replacement check.
 This will prevent the bank from potentially honoring the old check after you send the payee a new one.

 If you place a stop payment on the original check and fail to reissue a replacement, this may constitute fraud under the law because it suggests an intent not to pay.
 However, by issuing both a stop payment and replacement check at the same time, a finding of fraud is unlikely because it shows you are not attempting to avoid payment of the original debt.

-If more than six months have passed and a personal check you issued has not been cashed, you can have the bank reissue a new check through your bank's online bill pay system or by visiting a local branch and requesting a cashier's check.
-If you are reissuing the check through bill pay, log in to your account online and select "Add Payee" to enter the payee's name and mailing address.
-Next, select "Make Payment" and provide the amount of the check and date you want the bank to mail it to your payee.
+If more than six months have passed and a personal check you issued has not been cashed, you can have your financial institution reissue a new check through your bank's online bill pay system or by visiting a local branch and requesting a money order or a cashier's check.
+Cashier's checks are typically more secure and available in higher denominations than money orders.